Ninja-Squad/spring-events/README.md

 ## What is spring-events?

-It's a tiny little library that brings CDI-like events to Spring.
+It's a tiny little library that brings CDI-like transaction-bound events to Spring.
 The goals of this project are

  - to be able to fire any kind of event in a Spring application.
 The events don't have to extend any specific class or to implement any specific interface